bshehram/devops-aws-tf/README.md

+# Network Terraform
-### Network Terraform configuration for an AWS account that creates 3 VPCs - dev, stg and prd with public, private and internal subnets for all 4 regions in us-west-2 using the devops-aws-tf-modules Terraform module.
+### A configuration set for an AWS account that deploys 3 VPCs - dev, stg and prd with public, private and internal subnets for all 4 regions in us-west-2 using the [devops-aws-tf-modules](https://github.com/bshehram/devops-aws-tf-modules) Terraform module.

+## Usage

+- 1. Ensure your AWS credentials are set and the main.tf is using your choice of backend (local is default).
+- 2. Determine your network ranges/layout (see Network description below) and update the vpc.auto.tfvars file, if needed (us-west-2 zones are default).
+- 3. Run `terraform apply` and it should end up creating 255 resources (as currently configured).

 ## Compatibility